Animal Crackers (1930 film): Development

-In February 1930, following the commercial success of The Cocoanuts, Paramount Pictures signed the Marx Brothers for a follow-up film.
-Paramount had not yet secured the rights to the Brothers' then-current Broadway musical Animal Crackers from producer Sam H. Harris.
-The studio instead planned to commission an original screenplay from Ben Hecht.
-However, Paramount obtained the film rights in March and began pre-production with the goal of commencing filming in May.
+After the commercial success of The Cocoanuts, Variety announced that Paramount Pictures signed the Marx Brothers for a follow-up film in February 1930.
+Paramount had not yet secured the rights to Animal Crackers, the brothers' then-current Broadway musical, from producer Sam H. Harris.
+The studio instead planned to commission an original screenplay from Ben Hecht, but by March, it was reported that Paramount had obtained the film rights to Animal Crackers and began pre-production, with the goal of commencing filming in May.

-The stage-to-screen adaptation presented unique challenges during the early sound era.
-The Cocoanuts was filmed in its entirety, then extensively cut to achieve a shorter runtime.
-To avoid this expense, Paramount enlisted co-author Morrie Ryskind to accompany the Marx Brothers on tour and observe performances to identify material suitable for elimination.
-The resulting film adaptation changed the original structure of the stage version, leading to numerous revisions.
-Some characters and scenes were removed, and roles were consolidated.
-The female love interest was merged with the Arabella Rittenhouse character, while wealthy financier Roscoe Chandler was combined with art dealer Monsieur Doucet.
+The stage-to-screen adaptation presented challenges during the early sound era.
+The original cut of The Cocoanuts was longer than the musical itself; it had to be edited extensively to achieve a shorter runtime.
+To avoid the same problem, Paramount enlisted co-author Morrie Ryskind to accompany the Marx Brothers on the national tour of Animal Crackers to observe performances and identify material suitable for elimination.
+The adaptation process involved numerous revisions that significantly changed the original structure of the stage version.
+Some characters and scenes were removed and a few roles were amalgamated.
+Mary Stewart, the female love interest was merged with the Arabella Rittenhouse character, while art dealer Monsieur Doucet was combined with wealthy financier Roscoe W. Chandler.

-Paramount enlisted Victor Heerman as director partly due to his reputation for maintaining discipline with performers, as both the Marx Brothers and Roth were known for unprofessional behavior on set.
-Heerman also contributed to cuts, insisting on the removal of most of the musical numbers, including the play's grand finale, which featured the brothers as 18th-century French courtiers romancing Madame du Barry.
+Paramount hired Victor Heerman as director partly due to his reputation for maintaining discipline with performers, as both the Marx Brothers and Lillian Roth were known for unprofessional behavior on set.
+Heerman also contributed to the cuts, insisting on the removal of most of the musical numbers, including the play's grand finale, which featured the brothers as 18th-century French courtiers romancing Madame du Barry.
 When the Marx Brothers, Ryskind, and composers Bert Kalmar and Harry Ruby objected to removing the musical elements, Heerman held a test screening with early footage.
-The test audience's enthusiastic response convinced the creative team to support Heerman's vision, though he agreed to retain "Hooray for Captain Spaulding" at Ryskind's urging.
+The test audience's enthusiastic response convinced the creative team to support Heerman's vision.
+However, he agreed to retain "Hooray for Captain Spaulding" at Ryskind's urging.

-Much of the cast, including the Marx Brothers, Robert Greig, Margaret Dumont, Louis Sorin, and Margaret Irving, reprised their roles from the Broadway production.
-The love interests from the play—Alice Wood as Arabella Rittenhouse and Milton Watson as John Parker—were replaced by Lillian Roth and Hal Thompson.
-In her autobiography I'll Cry Tomorrow, Roth recalled that B. P. Schulberg, Paramount's head of West Coast production, told her she was being sent to New York "to be kicked in the rear by the Marx Brothers" as punishment for what he perceived as difficult behavior on set.
+Much of the cast, including the Marx Brothers, Margaret Dumont, Louis Sorin, Robert Greig, and Margaret Irving, reprised their roles from the Broadway production.
+The love interests from the play—Bernice Ackerman as Mary Stewart and Milton Watson as John Parker—were replaced by Lillian Roth (as Arabella Rittenhouse; John Parker's love interest in the play was Mary Stewart, not Arabella.
+Arabella Rittenhouse was originally played by Alice Wood) and Hal Thompson.
+Roth's involvement in the production, however, was reportedly involuntary.
+In Roth's 1954 autobiography I'll Cry Tomorrow, she recalled that B. P. Schulberg, Paramount's head of West Coast production, told her she was being sent to New York "to be kicked in the rear by the Marx Brothers" as punishment for her difficult behavior on set.
+Roth burst into tears when given the news.